 While total trial court filings have declined slightly in the last year, the decrease has not been uniform.
-Some significant case types have increased over the past year, including felony criminal, mental health, and probate cases (see figures below).
-Felony criminal filings in particular have experienced robust growth, increasing 46 percent since FY 12.
+Some significant case types have increased over the past several years.
+For example, felony criminal filings have experienced robust growth, increasing 58 percent since FY 12.
+During this same time, mental health filings have increased 28 percent and probate filings have increased 15 percent.
+These case classes represent some of the most resource intensive matters that come before the trial courts.

-County Court Filings by Case Type
+County Court Filings by Case Class